Angie Culler-Matthews, Food/Feed Safety & Compliance Manager

-Food/Feed Safety & Compliance ensures that foods and feeds are manufactured and marketed under safe and sanitary conditions through routine surveillance inspections.
+Food Safety & Compliance ensures that foods are manufactured and marketed under safe and sanitary conditions through routine surveillance inspections.
 Inspectors ensure that food is pure and wholesome, safe to eat, and properly labeled according to laws and regulations.
 The department also regulates foods manufactured for wholesale distribution and foods manufactured, packaged and transported to farmers markets and other direct-to-consumer markets.
-Annual registration of commercial feed and pet food is also conducted, along with inspections to check feed labeling for compliance with regulations.

 Selling Food Products

 Registration is required for persons or firms wishing to manufacture, prepare, repack or sell foods to the public.
 A Registration Verification Certificate (RVC) must be obtained from SCDA.
 To do so, you must register and use an approved facility.
 A domestic kitchen is NOT an acceptable facility.
 The registration process includes review of retail labels.
 Specialized training and product testing may be required for some products.
 Registration certificates are issued upon completion of a compliant inspection by SCDA.

 For more information or to register, contact Angie Culler-Matthews at email@example.com or 803-734-7321.

 Product Labeling must be in accordance with the Food Allergen Labeling and Consumer Protection Act (FALCPA) and the Fair Packaging and Labeling Act (FPLA).
 Product labels must be submitted to SCDA to review for compliance with both laws.

 - A statement of identity (common name of the food)

 - NET WT or NET CONTENTS statement in customary and metric measurement